kaufmanno/GSDMA/docs/source/basics_2020/orm_insertion_borehole.rst

 Insertion of borehole objects in the data base
 ------------------------------------------------

-To insert the boronhole data into the database using SQLAlchemy, the Session object is used which adds the BoreholeOrm and ComponentOrm objects as an entry in the DB.
+To insert the borehole data into the database using SQLAlchemy, the Session object is used which adds the BoreholeOrm and ComponentOrm objects as an entry in the DB.

 In the perspective of object-oriented programming, a "Project" class has been created.